IPS-Eye-White

 And Jesus came up and spoke to them, saying, "All authority has been given to Me in heaven and on earth.
 "Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to observe all that I commanded you; and lo, I am with you always, even to the end of the age."
 (Matthew 28:18-20 NASB)

 The Greek word translated 'disciple' is mathetes which means learner or pupil.
-'To disciple' is to teach or instruct.
-Making disciples therefore involves teaching people of the things of Christ and then baptizing them.
+'To disciple' someone is to teach or instruct them.
+In the context of Christianity making disciples involves teaching people of the things of Christ then baptizing them.
 However, a person has to be of a certain age before they can be taught the first thing about sin and salvation.
-As the Scriptures show over and over again, repentance and faith must come first, but both these are impossible for an infant or young child.
+As the Scriptures show over and over again, repentance and faith must come first both impossible for an infant or young child.

 Peter said to them, "Repent, and each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you will receive the gift of the Holy Spirit...
 So then, those who had received his word were baptized; and that day there were added about three thousand souls.
 (Acts 2:38, 41 NASB)